 \subsection{A counterexample}

 It was observed in \cite{Gaiotto:2008jt} that for the tensor product of two (or more) Monster theories, there exist modular differential equations that do not come from relations of the type (\ref{main2}).
 As we shall explain in the following, this `counterexample' to (\ref{main2}) can be traced back to the failure of $h_j$ to be holomorphic.
-We shall also see that this is only compatible with the holomorphicity of (\ref{nullv}) because the Monster theory (and indeed the tensor products of the Monster theory) has many other null vectors at low levels.
-These null vectors are necessary to guarantee that the apparent non-holomorphic terms on the right-hand-side of (\ref{nullv}) in fact vanish in the vacuum representation.
-Thus it seems that (\ref{main2}) can only be avoided if the theory has other non-trivial null vectors at low levels.
+We shall also see that this is only compatible with the holomorphicity of (\ref{nullv}) because the Monster theory (and indeed the tensor products of the Monster theory) has many other null-vectors at low levels.
+These null-vectors are necessary to guarantee that the apparent non-holomorphic terms on the right-hand-side of (\ref{nullv}) in fact vanish in the vacuum representation.
+Thus it seems that (\ref{main2}) can only be avoided if the theory has other non-trivial null-vectors at low levels.